 A powerful full body compound exercise, squatting will significantly increase your mental toughness, build muscle and fortify your tendons and ligaments, moving you much closer to completing your CrossFit goals.

 You need a rack, a bar and weight to squat.
 Also, the addition of knee sleeves can be a great way to add confidence to your mindset, support the natural movements of your body and prevent injury.
 With anatomically shaped designs that don’t restrict movement, this additional edge can often be a strong factor in taking your PRs to the next level!

-Despite all these benefits, the Squat is often still done badly, throughout Crossfit and Weightlifting.
-This is a problem because holding a heavy weight on your back can be deadly if you don’t move it properly.
-Here are 7 common Squat mistakes that occur all the time, and how they can be fixed.
+Despite all these benefits, the squat is often still done badly, throughout CrossFit and weightlifting.
+This is a problem because holding a heavy weight on your back can be very bad for you if you don’t move it properly.
+Here are 7 common squat mistakes that occur all the time, and how they can be fixed.

 7. SHALLOW SQUATS

 Just by the fact that you are reading this article shows that you are committed to paying attention to lifting technique and correcting any Squat mistakes.
 You want to achieve more than the average Joe or Jane, and so you make sure that your squats are deep.
 This is why shallow Squats are first on the list because they are so common!

 ‘The squat will make you strong: Simple as that.’